Yale-BIM/f21-assignments/assignment-1/README.md

 ## Part IV.
 Orienting Shutter's camera towards a moving target
-You will now make your simulation of Shutter follow the red ball in front of it as it moves.
+You will now make your simulation of Shutter follow the red ball in front of it.

 1. Close all your ROS nodes, and launch generate_target.launch.
 You should then see the robot in `rviz` with its virtual camera pointing forward.
 The moving target should be 1.5